Structs

 Field Constraints

-You can restrict what values a field may hold. 'limit(min, max)' rejects any value outside that range at runtime. 'not null' declares that zero is a meaningful value — without it, zero is treated as "no value" (null), which can cause surprising behaviour.
-Fields you omit in a constructor receive zero (null for nullable fields) by default.
-Here all three colour channels can be zero (black is a valid colour).
+You can restrict what values a field may hold. limit(min, max) rejects any value outside that range at runtime. not null tells the field that zero is a real data value — without it, zero is treated as "no value" (null).
+Colour channels can all be zero (pure black is a valid colour), so all three need not null.
+Fields you omit in a constructor receive zero (or null for nullable fields) by default.

 struct Colour {